If you’re thinking about heading out and catching some prize trout this winter, it’ll take some advice that’ll serve as a winning formula.

 The reason that you will see trout move slower is that their metabolism also slows down.
 As a result, you need to be mindful of water levels and slow your movements to match.

 You’ll find more success and get more bites with this small adjustment.

 Choosing the proper bait is crucial for any trout fishing, but particularly in the winter time.

-Shop with a quality bait and tackle shop that can help you stock up on whichever bait will catch the type of trout you are looking for.
+Get quality bait and a top tackle box that can help you stock up on whichever bait will catch the type of trout you are looking for.

 4. Choose the Right Clothing